arjun1127/GAN_projects/README.md

-# GAN Training with TensorFlow and Keras
+# GAN Training with Pytorch

-This project demonstrates the implementation and training of a **Generative Adversarial Network (GAN)** using TensorFlow and Keras.
+This project demonstrates the implementation and training of a **Generative Adversarial Network (GAN)** using Pytorch.
 The project includes:

 - A **Generator** model that creates images from random noise.
 - A **Discriminator** model that distinguishes real images from generated ones.